Tips and tools: Resources we’ve discovered recently (Feb 27, 2013)

 - Amazon Redshift is a fast, fully managed, petabyte-scale data warehouse service that makes it simple and cost-effective to efficiently analyze all your data using your existing business intelligence tools.

 - An infomercial for the Sinclair C5 (video).
 Before Elon Musk, there was Clive Sinclair.
 It’s astonishing that this infomercial isn’t a parody.
-It has many highlights—like that “large boot,” the extra security feature for night-time driving (lights), and that the servicing is carried out by Hoover—but my favourite is the “designer-style weather cheater” at 4:47.
+It has many highlights—like that “large boot,” the extra security feature for night-time driving (lights), and that the servicing is carried out by Hoover—but my favorite is the “designer-style weather cheater” at 4:47.

 - How to master your time.
 A nice article about how to focus on the important, not the urgent.